 (4) Those who are recipients of public assistance.

-(5) Those who are tourists and those staying in the country for the short term with a visa of less than one year.
+(5) Those who are tourists and those staying in the country for the short term with a visa of three months or shorter.

 (6) Those who are diplomats.

 (1) When a person who was enrolled in Mitaka City moves to another municipality.